 - (c) At least every five years, the District will assess the amount of average drawdown realized in each of the management Zones established by the District.
 The District will compare the amount of realized drawdown in each Management Zone to the time-appropriate threshold of acceptable drawdown in order to determine whether the amount of groundwater use occurring in the Management Zone appears likely to impair the DFC.
-The District may elect to assess the aquifer drawdown realized in any Management Zone and compare the realized drawdown to the time-appropriate threshold of acceptable drawdown as often as necessary to effectively manage groundwater use and insure the aquifer DFCs are not impaired.
+The District may elect to assess the aquifer drawdown realized in any Management Zone and compare the realized drawdown to the time-appropriate threshold of acceptable drawdown to the time-appropriate threshold of acceptable drawdown to the time-appropriate threshold of acceptable drawdown as often as necessary to effectively manage groundwater use and insure the aquifer DFCs are not impaired.
 The Board may authorize the General Manager to determine whether a comparison of realized drawdown to the threshold of acceptable drawdown is needed for any Management Zone. - (d) The District recognizes that, as of the date of these Rules, the majority of groundwater used the Management Zones is for agricultural irrigation involving widespread intensive seasonal use of groundwater followed by a general cessation of use by the majority of users in the Management Zones.
 The District further recognizes that after the general cessation of use the aquifer recovers from the effects of the previous intensive seasonal use to reach a point of maximum water-level recovery prior to initiation of the succeeding intensive-use season.
-The District also recognizes that the threshold of acceptable drawdown values generally represent the year-end maximum recovered waterlevel of the aquifer in the Management Zones for the referenced year.
-However, the actual date of the maximum recovery of the aquifer waterlevels in the Management Zone may occur anytime from the month of November of a given calendar year through the month of February of the following year.
+The District also recognizes that the threshold of acceptable drawdown values generally represent the year-end maximum recovered water level of the aquifer in the Management Zones for the referenced year.
+However, the actual date of the maximum recovery of the aquifer water levels in the Management Zone may occur anytime from the month of November of a given calendar year through the month of February of the following year.